Rodger Ward: Post-racing career

 Ward retired to be a commentator for ABC's Wide World of Sports for NASCAR and Indycars from 1965 to 1970.
 From 1980-1985, he served as a driver expert for the Indianapolis Motor Speedway Radio Network, before retiring in Tustin, California.
 With the help of the Mattioli Family, Ward helped design the Pocono Raceway in Long Pond, Pennsylvania.
 A unique course that resulted in a triangle shape, he designed the track after five corners of tracks he liked to race at, Trenton, Indianapolis, and Milwaukee.
 The track is still popular today.

-In later years, he served as public relations director for the new Ontario Motor Speedway, and later managed the Circus Circus unlimited hydroplane team.
+In later years, Ward served as public relations director for the new Ontario Motor Speedway, and later managed the Circus Circus unlimited hydroplane team.
 He died on July 5, 2004, aged 83.

 Ward also appeared on the TV show To Tell the Truth in 1962.

 Awards and honors

 Ward has been inducted into the following halls of fame: